 But even with the most minimalist of packing, I usually end up on a vacation with a decidedly un-minimalist schedule — and an overburdened frame of mind.
 There are hotels to book and tours to take and sights to see and reservations to make, not to mention inevitable souvenir shopping that completely undoes the whole one-backpack logic in the first place.

 And after a week or so of that plus who knows how many flights/hours on the road?
 Well, I end up back home needing a vacation from my vacation.
 Sound familiar?

 That’s why I decided it was time for me, the minimalist packer, to become and actual minimalist traveler — to plan a vacation that involved bringing, using, planning and doing as little as possible.
-Enter the plastic tiny house, a 170-square-foot energy-efficient home chilling (or rather, heating up) in the desert outside Phoenix, Arizona.
+Enter the plastic tiny house, a 170-square-foot energy-efficient home chilling (or rather, heating up) in a KOA campground in the desert outside Phoenix, Arizona.
 (It was designed by Tiny House Nation host Zack Giffin, NBD).
 Just by the nature of choosing this as my temporary home, I was already hopping on the minimalist bandwagon.
 This particular 170-square-foot and super-energy-efficient tiny house made of plastic is a testimony to how little we can use if we just think creatively (and a sink that feeds gray water directly into the toilet system doesn’t hurt).